vaishnavi192/Buildspacen-w/README.md

-# Find Perfect Music website, Music_uff
+# Find Perfect Music with Music_uff

 ## Goal
 The goal is to build an AI website to find the perfect non-copyrighted songs or music based on emotions and text while editing Youtube videos or other platforms.
 Here is the sample demo of the website.
 I am working with @saketKaswa on this idea.